 Method

 Twenty-two participants were recruited from the same subject pool as previous experiments.
-One subject did not complete the experiment due to a computer erroradditional participant was replaced because their average RT that was more than 2.5 standard deviations higher than the group mean.
+One subject did not complete the experiment due to a computer error.
+One additional participant was replaced because their average RT that was more than 2.5 standard deviations higher than the group mean.
 The included participants did not take part in any of the other experiments in this paper.
 All methods are identical to Experiment 1, except for the following changes.
 All distractors were the orange diamond lures used in Experiment 2.
 There were 5 different lure set sizes (0, 3, 9, 19, 31).
-There were 13 instead of 12 repeated displaysan additional one was included for the target-only condition (lure set-size = 0).
+There were 13 instead of 12 repeated displays: an additional one was included for the target-only condition (lure set-size = 0).
 There were 3 repeated displays for each of the non-zero lure set sizes, and one for the target-only display (set size 0).
 Finally, there was also a recognition test at the end of the experiment.

 The recognition test started by asking participants whether they noticed anything unusual with the experiment.
 If they answered ‘Yes’, they were prompted to describe it by using the keyboard.
 Regardless of whether they answered ‘yes’ or ‘no’, they were informed on the next screen that some of the displays were repeated, and were asked whether they had noticed this or not.
 After which, they were asked what percentage of the trials they thought were repeated.
 Participants were then informed that they would be presented with a recognition test.